Invasive Asian swamp eel found in Louisiana waterway

 Agents are continuing to sample waterways to determine how far the eels have moved.
 People can help officials determine the range of the Asian swamp eel by putting them in plastic bags and placing the animals in a freezer.
 The department says people can call them to arrange for a pickup.

-For more information, or to report a sighing send an email to AquaticInvasives@la.gov or call the LDWF aquatic invasive species hotline at 225-765-3977.
+For more information, or to report a sighting send an email to AquaticInvasives@la.gov or call the LDWF aquatic invasive species hotline at 225-765-3977.

 More News